We can assist with the formation of companies for the following:

 Inter-company loans may be routed through an IBC acting as a private finance company or a “captive” overseas bank to rationalise finance costs and to centralise funding controls.
 Financing of overseas subsidiaries or joint ventures may be more efficient if directed through an IBC.
 An IBC acting as a private finance company or “bank” may also be used to centralise treasury or money management activities, to raise syndicated loan funds, or to provide finance to group entities, subsidiaries or clients.

 IBC companies are very frequently used for the ownership or chartering of vessels registered on international shipping registries.
 Ship management and other maritime services are often provided through IBC.
-Private yachts and motorised vessels may also be owned by IBC.
+Private yachts and motorized vessels may also be owned by IBC.

 One of the more sophisticated uses of an IBC is to effect insurance arrangements through a captive insurance company.
 The captive insurance company will insure the related company’s risks either on a self-insured basis or under cost effective reinsurance arrangement.